rystraum/docs/sources/reference/configuration/oxAuth.md

 ## oxauth-ldap.properties

-These are the properties oxTrust uses to connect to LDAP
+These are the properties oxTrust uses to connect to LDAP.
+This file can be found under chrooted /opt/tomcat/conf (as of GLUU-1.0.1-CE).

  * __bindDN__